basiclines/docker-jekyll-netlify/README.md

 # Jekyll + Netlify

-Useful image if you build your site with Jekyll inside your very own CI/CD and you deploy the site using Netlify CLI.
+linux/amd64 image for building your site with Jekyll inside your very own CI/CD and you deploy the site using Netlify CLI.

 ## Main dependencies